evanapplegate/Sixteen-Square-Inches-of-Map--a-Cartography-Course-by-Evan-Applegate/map_course.md

 - [Read me last](#read-me-last)

 # Read me first <a id="read-me-first"></a>
+The most beautiful maps are not behind us: they will be made today, by people who cared enough to make them.
+That sounds like you.

+Speaking of you, are you:
-Comfortable fighting with the computer and typing into something called an "Integrated Development Environment?"
+- Comfortable fighting with the computer and typing into something called an "Integrated Development Environment?"

-Tolerate lots of trials?

-Have any graphic design/illustration talent?

-Want to make beautiful maps?
+- Okay with dozens of trials ’til you get a good result?
+- Any good at design or illustration?

 If yes: you can read this guide and use mostly-free tools to make a very nice 4x4" map.
 The size of a coaster.
 If you can make a real nice small map, you can make a real nice map of any size.

 Caveat: these are idiosyncratic notes on how I, Evan Applegate, n=1 computer-based cartographer, makes 51st percentile maps.
-And I didn't learn cartography from a web site; I shared a desk with expert cartographer [Daniel Huffman](https://somethingaboutmaps.com) for ~18 months and asked hundreds of questions.
+I didn't learn cartography from a web site; I shared a desk with expert cartographer [Daniel Huffman](https://somethingaboutmaps.com) for ~18 months and asked hundreds of questions.
 So if you can swing it: apprentice yourself.

 # Step 0: Software <a id="step-0"></a>
 This is the only section that has both Windows and OSX instructions; I use OSX so everything after this will be for OSX only.